TomHodson/FKMC/notebooks/Summer 2020/Summer 2020 Summary.md

 - disorder modelling, random, perfect CDW and dirty CDW
 - plot of energy penalty vs random defect density

+# FKMC/notebooks/Summer 2020/July2020-1.ipynb
+- reading in the new batchscript output format

 Pick up from yesterday: import_funcs.py line 473
 Need to rewrite these lines to work with the new file names like 1_5.npz need to find later references to datafiles and jobs to fix them.